mikabusante/mika_senior_checkpoint/README.md

 If you complete and pass all the specs in these three files, you may attempt the extra-credit in `tests/tier-04-extra-credit.md`

+#### Special Notes

-#### This checkpoint is organized in tiers.
+**This checkpoint is organized in tiers.
 Each tier will require you to work across the stack, setting up functionality for the tests in the next tier.
 You should work on the tiers in order (tier-1 => tier-2 => tier-3), but if you get stuck on a spec, you may skip it and come back to it later.
-The tests MAY depend on each other.
+The tests MAY depend on each other.**

+- Any files with `/* DO NOT EDIT */` at the top do not need to be edited to get the tests to pass
+- You don't need to install any npm packages to pass any specs (and you probably shouldn't).
+- Every file that you need has been created.
+Don't bother creating new files.

 ## Getting started